-Pressed powders and loose powders are both useful for a variety of makeup techniques.
-Every makeup artist has their preference for what type of powder they use, but do you know the difference is between pressed powder and loose powder?
+Pressed powders and loose powders are useful for various makeup techniques.
+Every makeup artist has a preference for what type of powder they use, but do you know the difference between pressed powder and loose powder?

-If this sounds like your dilemma, keep reading to find out more about these two types of powders.
+If this sounds like your dilemma, keep reading to learn more about these two powders.

 This post contains affiliate links.
 Read the full disclosure.

 The main differences between pressed and loose powders are the formula and the packaging.
 Pressed or compact powders have a semi-solid texture and are usually found in a small compact.
 Loose powders have a fine consistency and are sold in jars.

 Pressed powders are easier to use and can be more pigmented than loose powders.
 They provide more coverage; some can be used alone as foundations.
 They are also travel-friendly and perfect for beginners.